Going to Court?

 The Domestic Violence Legal Service provide a duty lawyer service for victims and people at risk or domestic and family violence.

-REALS (Respondent Early Assistance Legal Service) provide a duty lawyer service for people who are have a Domestic Violence Order application against them, on Mondays and Fridays at the Darwin Local Court.
+REALS (Respondent Early Assistance Legal Service) provide a duty lawyer service for people who are have a Domestic Violence Order application against them, on Tuesdays and Fridays at the Darwin Local Court.